 John manned the shower station.
 He handed them towels, pajamas, clean underwear, and socks for sleeping.
 He secured their clothes in a personal locker.
 This protected the men from thieves stealing their belongings while they slept.
 It also kept drug paraphernalia and weapons from appearing out of their street clothes in the middle of the night.

-John was in charge of their clothes, of cleaning the showers afterward, changing the sheets, and washing the dirty linen in the morning.
-Then he spent the rest of the day in his room upstairs, only coming down to eat.
+John was in charge of their clothes, the showers afterward, the sheets, and the dirty linen in the morning.
+He spent the rest of the day in his room upstairs, only coming down to eat.

 Mealtimes

-Every night, we served supper for the public.
-We served breakfast every morning for the people who stayed over.
-Then the guests left - unless they volunteered to be on staff - we locked the building and cleaned up.
+Every night, we served supper for the public and breakfast every morning for the people who stayed over.
+Then, the guests left—unless they volunteered to be on staff—we locked the building and cleaned up.
 The noon-time meal was for staff members only.

 The first thing I noticed was the discrepancy in meals.
 We served nothing but soup to our clients on the street.
 Our staff had their dinner before we opened at night.
 This meal was meats, potatoes, and dessert.
-I thought the people donating food to us would not take kindly to this.
+I thought the people donating food to us would not take this kindly.
 Why was our cook making two meals?
 I stopped this practice.
 Everyone would eat the same thing.

 John Z. was skeptical.
 He told me the better meals were rewards for the staff.
 They didn’t get paid.
 Food donations would not support full meals for everyone.
 I said if we only had soup for clients at night, we would eat soup.
 I couldn’t justify taking donations for the homeless from our community and eating the food ourselves.